Joseworks/stranger-tides/README.md

    "latitude"=>"51.8633",
     "longitude"=>"-176.6320"}

 This rake task uses the TideParsingService, and prevents inconsistent data if an station in particular is not reporting tide levels.
-It also parses the parameters 's' and the timestaps for this readings.
+It also parses the parameters 's' and the timestamps for this readings.